Clifton High School, Bristol

 Clifton High School is a co-educational private school in Clifton, Bristol, England.
-The school is the only one in the region to operate the Diamond Edge model of education.
-This model means boys and girls are educated together from Nursery to Year 6, then separately in some subjects between Years 7 and 9.
-In Years 7 to 9 boys and girls are taught separately for English, Mathematics, Biology, Chemistry, Physics and Games.
-They are then taught together in all subjects from Years 10 to 13.
 Clifton High School was founded as an all-girls' school in 1877 for girls aged 7–17, and the nearby Clifton College was then a boys' school.
-In 1887, a preparatory class was set-up where boys were soon admitted.
+In 1887, a preparatory class was set up where boys were soon admitted.
 It became fully coeducational in 2009.
 It is a member of the Society of Heads.

 History

-Clifton High School for Girls was founded in January 1877 (after some opposition from nearby Bristol Grammar School) by visionaries including John Percival (bishop), the first Headmaster of Clifton College.
+Clifton High School for Girls was founded in 12 September 1877 (after some opposition from nearby Bristol Grammar School) by visionaries including John Percival (bishop), the first Headmaster of Clifton College.
 In 1876, LT-Col. Pears discussed the possibility of founding a day school for girls in Clifton with Dr Percival, Mr Wollaston and others interested in starting an education.
 Dr Percival asked some of the most prominent Bristol Men, including George Alfred Wills.
 The first council was started on 12 September 1877.
-The school officially opened its doors on 1 January 1878 with 67 students.
-The first student at the school was Bessie Percival, a relative to the founder John Percival (bishop).
+The school officially opened its doors on 24 January 1878 with 67 students.
+The first student at the school was Bessie Percival, the daughter of the founder John Percival (bishop).
 The first head was Ms Mary Alice Woods who was head in 1877–1891.
 In 1887, a preparatory class was set up where boys were soon admitted.

-Boys first joined the Junior School in 1994, and the Sixth Form began accepting boys in 2008 and the school became fully coeducational the following year.
-Clifton High originally opened its doors in 1878 at 65 Pembroke Road.
+Clifton High originally opened in 1878 at 65 Pembroke Road.
 Around this time Clifton was at the height of its expansion with the Victoria Rooms, RWA, Christchurch and Whiteladies Road all recently constructed.
-Within a year of opening, the school needed to expand and as such moved into a large house that had been built in 1876, on College Road.
+Within a year of opening, the school needed to expand and as such, on 23 January 1879, moved into a large house that had been built in 1876, on College Road.
 The house is now part of the school's main building.

 In the sixty years following its move significant expansion took place, the original hall was built in 1889 and a new wing added to the original house in 1927 by Sir George Oatley.
 The wing was funded by a performance performed by students entitled 'Chaucer's England' in 1926.
 In the mid–1930s the tunnel under the road and gymnasium were constructed.
 During this time the school also expanded into the houses on School Green and into properties on Clifton Park.
 By 1951, the school site was largely as it is today.